-The backend is responsible for managing data, security, and user access to an application.
+The backend manages data, security, and user access to an application.

-ii) Security: The backend needs to provide a secure environment to protect information from unauthorized access or tampering.
+ii) Security: The backend must provide a secure environment to protect information from unauthorized access or tampering.

-iii) User access management: The user access management handles all aspects to users, such as authentication, authorization, and auditing.
+iii) User access management: User access management handles all aspects of users, such as authentication, authorization, and auditing.

 C. What Is Backend in Programming?

 In programming, the term “backend” refers to the server side of an application or website.
 It encompasses the technologies, processes, and infrastructure that power an application’s behind-the-scenes operations, data management, and business logic.